lars-t-hansen/sint/README.md

 - implement let-values, because multiple values are ubiquitous
 - ports and some I/O, possibly including string ports
 - regexes and string matching.
 Syntax for literal regex could be #/.../ for example
+- high-value number operations, see numbers.sch
-- high-value library operations, there are quite a few
+- high-value control operations, see control.sch
+- load procedure
+- exit procedure and maybe emergency-exit
+- features, for hack value
-- basic error handling & recovery during execution
+- basic error handling & recovery during execution; document it too
-- integer division operators and maybe a few other other numerics
 - a verb to load and run a file
 - clean up repl.go